markstev/mark-starter/README.md

 - Copy your API keys to the .env file
 - Configure your OAuth providers if needed

+If you want to make an admin user (e.g. to control flags), go to the user on clerk.com and set the user public metadata to `{
+  "is_staff_admin": true
+}`

 #### Webhooks

 There is a webhook setup in clerk for the api to handle user creation and authentication.